waynodiablo/Oystercard/boris_bikes/deprecated/boris_bikes_stage_4.md

 describe DockingStation do
   # other tests omitted for brevity

-  describe 'get_bike' do
+  describe 'release_bike' do
-    it 'raises an error when there are no bikes available' do expect { subject.get_bike }.to raise_error 'No bikes available' end end end
+    it 'raises an error when there are no bikes available' do expect { subject.release_bike }.to raise_error 'No bikes available' end end end